 At Lower School, children are provided with a variety of fresh fruit and vegetables at snack time.
 For children under 5, free milk is also available if parents register.
 Parents can also choose to pay for this option for their child throughout Lower School.

-At Upper School, children can bring their own snack to eat at morning break or buy something from the tuck shop.
-These snacks must be 'healthy' as described below, in line with our Healthy Schools ethos.
+At Upper School, children can bring their own snack to eat at morning break.
+These snacks must be 'healthy' as described below, in line with our Healthy School ethos.

 Choosing a healthy snack:

 - Look at the nutritional information per 100g(%).

 - Find a snack with a low-medium fat and sugar content - and no nuts or chocolate.

 - Don't worry about the calories as children use up lots of energy growing.

 This is a healthy choice as it contains only 1.5% fat and 3.8% sugar.

 For great ideas for breaktime snacks or healthy lunchboxes, take a look at the following websites:

 These are NOT healthy snacks and should be enjoyed in moderation as part of a balanced diet, but NOT as breaktime snacks: